reactive-systems/tsltools/README.md

 for building.
 The tool automatically pulls the required version of the Glasgow Haskell Compiler (GHC) and all required dependencies.
 Note that by using `stack`, the installation does not interfere with any system installation.
-After `stack` is installed just type
+After `stack` is installed just type:

 `make`